What factors are to be considered while selecting the Best Life Insurance Company in India?

 The solvency ratio is the most important thing to look in an insurance company while buying the life insurance policy.
 Since the life insurance contracts are extended over a long period of time, the solvency ratio of the insurance companies need to be stable enough to settle your claim in future.

-If you have taken an insurance policy from an insurance company with solvency ratio less than 1.5 then the chances of your claim getting settled in the future are bleak as the company may not be able to operate with such as less solvency ratio in the future.
+If you have taken an life insurance policy from an insurance company with solvency ratio less than 1.5 then the chances of your claim getting settled in the future are bleak as the company may not be able to operate with such as less solvency ratio in the future.
 A death claim case involves your nominees and family members who might be affected if the insurance company is not able to settle the claim due to solvency issue.

 Hence, it is advisable for the customers to check the solvency ratio of the life insurance company before deciding on the life insurance policy purchase.
 Solvency ratio including the other mentioned factors should be considered by the customer before making the final decision.